Dreaming Bahamas Big at Ocean Club Golf

 Gumbo Limbo, reef sharks, and Justin Rose are all woven into the fabric of an 18-hole round at the beautiful Ocean Club Golf Course on Paradise Island in the Bahamas.
 Ocean Club delivers non-stop landscape visuals, only in the Caribbean back stories, and an upscale island vibe that is pure Bahamian.

 Prepare to witness the Caribbean Sea on each of Ocean Club’s sun-splashed 18 holes.
-Your golf adventure becomes especially interesting on the seven holes that touch this photo worthy turquoise sea.
-These are the same multi-layered shades of blue that draw seven million tourists to the island each year, only this time in a golf environment.
+Your golf adventure becomes especially interesting on the seven holes caressing a turquoise sea that is worthy of a magazine cover .
+These are the same multi-layered shades of blue drawing seven million tourists to the island each year, only this time in a golf environment.

 Ocean Club welcomes golfers at the pro shop and restaurant deck with a sweeping left to right view of the 18th green, ninth green, 11th green and 10th tee box.
 General Manager Robbie Leming elbowed a first time Ocean Club golfer staring wide-eyed at this scene and said, “How can you not love this?”